ordonean/ECE-287-Crossy-Road-Final-Project/README.md

      Note: As a housekeeping item before advancing, ensure your mif files do not have foregin signage such as parenthesis.
 Quartus does not register this as known so whenever you compile it will shoot a warning.
        Ex: if your mif file = "sprite1(1).mif", change mif file name to "sprite1.mif".

-7. ROM cretation using Dr. Eric Schwartz's "Quartus ROM Creation Tutorial" up to page 3 out of 4
+6. ROM cretation using Dr. Eric Schwartz's "Quartus ROM Creation Tutorial" up to page 3 out of 4
          Note: Find this tutorial under the tools section fo the github; only follow up until page 3 out of 4, where last action is to "select yes".
 <img width="1180" height="968" alt="Image" src="https://github.com/user-attachments/assets/a6c94635-8b73-4cbc-8d0c-28cefb59fe5b" />

 Figure 6.
 Last page to follow on tutorial

+7. Create ROM instantiation & logic